PoisonNinja/tinyx86/README.md

 * 8259 Programmble Interrupt Controller
 * IDE Controller

-In it's current state, tinyx86 can run a simple 'Hello, World!' program.
-This early in the development stage, tinyx86 does sacrifice some accuracy for the sake of ease of use.
-For example:
-* The CPU starts executing instructions from 0x0
-* The VGA buffer is located at 0x8000 instead of 0xB8000 to make it easier to access the buffer without changing the DS register
-* Upon CPU reset, the CS limit is set to 0xFFFF
+The current goal of tinyx86 is to be able to boot SeaBIOS, which will eventually allow us to boot actual operating systems.

 # Building
 ## Setting up the environment
 Building tinyx86 has only been tested on MacOS (10.12) and Ubuntu (17.04), other operating systems are not officially supported.

-tinyx86 at this time does not require any dependencies beyond a C11-compliant compiler and NASM (optional if you are not compiling your own binaries).
+You will need a reasonably modern compiler with C11 support.
 Both Clang (Linux and Mac) and GCC (5 and 6) are known to build tinyx86 successfully, so try to use those if you are having issues with your compiler.

+You will also need SDL2 to draw the VGA framebuffer.
+For Debian derivatives, you can simply run `sudo apt install libsdl2-dev`.
+For other systems, you will need to manually install SDL2.

 ## Obtaining the source
 It's preferable to obtain the source using git, since that reflects the latest development progress and bugfixes: